 can also refer you to a rheumatologist or other doctor for further treatment.

-This type of doctor has special training in joint and
+A rheumatologist has special training in joint and

 will also monitor your symptoms and test results.

 An orthopedist is a surgeon who specializes in bones and

-joints.
+joint diseases and trauma.
 If your rheumatologist suspects joint damage, you

 may be referred to an orthopedist for further tests.
 This type of doctor will

 Physical therapists help people maintain and restore